 - Will it Fix my Clogged or Broken Catalytic Converter?

-DURA LUBE Severe Catalytic and Exhaust Treatment is designed to treat your catalytic converter from oil poisons.
-The manufacturer says that it helps to clean your system, meaning that it will remove buildups and contamination that are causing your catalyst to lose efficiency, which can cost you power and money as well as dirtying the air that flows out the back.
+Dura Lube Severe Catalytic and Exhaust Treatment is designed to help to clean your catalytic exhaust system, meaning that it will remove buildups and contamination that are causing your catalyst to lose efficiency, which can cost you power and money as well as dirtying the air that flows out the back.

 It also helps to lower phosphorous and zinc retention at the inlet of the catalyst, both of which can cause premature poisoning and failure of a catalytic converter.
 This should help clean OBD error code P0420, which is the one that tells you your catalytic converter isn’t operating and cleaning as it should.
 One bottle lasts up to 5,000 miles (or three months), adding one bottle to the fuel tank for up to about 15.9 gallons of gasoline.
 The product is also safe for engines using diesel and ethanol-containing flex-fuels.